 The nature of our business exposes us to potential liability risks inherent in the testing, manufacturing and marketing of our products.
 Our leading product candidate, CB4211, is currently in clinical trials, and if any of our drug candidates enter into clinical trials, or if any of our drug candidates become marketed products, they could potentially harm people or allegedly harm people, possibly subjecting us to costly and damaging product liability claims.
 Some of the patients who participate in clinical trials are already ill when they enter a trial or may intentionally or unintentionally fail to meet the exclusion criteria.
 The waivers we obtain may not be enforceable and may not protect us from liability or the costs of product liability litigation.
 Though we obtained product liability insurance, which we believe is adequate, we are subject to the risk that our insurance will not be sufficient to cover claims.
-We anticipate that we will need to increase our insurance coverage if we successfully commercialize any product candidates that we may develop, injure our reputation and attract significant negative media attention, and lead to the withdrawal of clinical trial participants, causing our business to suffer.
+We anticipate that we will need to increase our insurance coverage if we successfully commercialize any product candidate.
+The insurance costs along with the defense or payment of liabilities above the amount of coverage could cost us significant amounts of money and management distraction from other elements of the business, decrease demand for any product candidates that we may develop, injure our reputation and attract significant negative media attention, and lead to the withdrawal of clinical trial participants, causing our business to suffer.
 We may not be able to maintain insurance coverage at a reasonable cost or in an amount adequate to satisfy any liability that may arise.